dschier-wtd/learn-golang/exercises/ex006-web-404/README.md

-# Ex005
+# Ex006

-Learning about http and routing.
+Learning about http and notFound handling.

 ## Code